 LiveAgent’s prices are pretty standard for the industry.
 There is a free account with limited usage allowances that will prove useful for some small businesses.

-LiveAgent also offers a free 14-day trial of its many services and its all-inclusive package.
+LiveAgent also offers a free 30-day trial of its many services and its all-inclusive package.
 No credit card is needed.

-Beyond that, they offer various packages and singular products for monthly subscriptions beginning at $15.
-The Ticket+Chat package is $29, and the All-inclusive is $49.
+Beyond that, they offer various packages and singular products for monthly subscriptions beginning at $9.
+The Medium package is $29, and the Large is $49.
 Additional fees may apply for additional features and social channels.

 As the name implies, SurveyLegend focuses on surveys and questionnaires.
 They allow each to be integrated into websites, apps, social media, and email newsletters with relative ease.